kubilaycaglayan/reporting-scientists/README.md

 # Ruby On Rails Capstone: Twitter Recreation - (Theme: Reporting Scientists)

 > In this capstone, I have built a reporting environment for best scientists.
-They can share their latest outcomes in a user friendly place.
+They can share their latest outcomes in a user-friendly place.
 Scientists can follow each other and report their findings.
 They can also comment on other reports.

 ### PROFILE